Create a Website Account - Manage notification subscriptions, save form progress and more.

-There are water fountains at the fifth and third gazebo, and at the Factory Road parking facility.
-Be aware that these fountains are turned off in late fall through early spring.
+There are water fountains at Fifth Third Gateway Park and parking lot along Factory Road.
+Please note these fountains are turned off in late fall through early spring.

 You can find more information on laws governing the use of bicycles on roadways at the following sources:

 You can register you bicycle with the City of Dayton on their Police Bicycle Registration website.

 The following locations have bicycle racks available to the public:

 You can send an email to the Bikeway Advisory Committee for route, project, sign suggestions you may have to improve the trails or signage concerning the trails.

 The Beavercreek Bikeway and Non-Motorized Transportation Advisory Committee meets monthly and you are invited to attend any of those meetings and provide input at that time.Other biking organizations in the area include:

 Please contact (937) 427-5549 or (937) 427-5514 or email email@example.com for sales information and costs.

 When a cemetery plot or grave is purchased, the cemetery retains ownership of the land.
 The purchase allows the owner the right to be buried on cemetery property.
 The burial right ownership is in perpetuity.
 It can be transferred to a family or willed to another family member or friend; however, if the lot remains empty after 50 years from the date of purchase, the original owner’s family has the right to renew it for another 50 years.
 If this does not occur, the lot or grave will revert back to the city.